jewelsofthought/neshama/site/posts/story/angel_atoms.md

 He went to Adam and asked him, "Why did you eat of the fruit?
 Adam replied that Eve had convinced him to eat of it.
 He then asked Eve, who blamed the snake.
 So he sent them all out of the Garden and into the world he had made for them, with only the skins that He had covered them with in which to contend with the world of light and dark.

-In the meantime, Samael, for being the angel who had shown Him what was needed to awaken the world was not _chesed_ alone, but also _gevurah_, constraint, or judgement, was given the lower realms, these realms of constraint, to rule over, and became known as the Prince of Darkness.
+In the meantime, Samael, for being the angel who had shown Him what was needed to awaken the world was not **Chesed**_ alone, but also **Gevurah**, constraint, or judgement, was given the lower realms, these realms of constraint, to rule over, and became known as the Prince of Darkness.
 While Lilith, became a consort of his, and continued to interfere with all births that came from Adam and his descendants.

 He also raised Enoch up into the heavens and appointed him Prince over all of creation, in that he forms and fashions all that exists, and named him Melchezidick, the Prince of Light.
 He chose Enoch, because he was a man who was righteous in a world that had gone mad with lust.